-MFR UK are pleased to announce their new Advanced Clinical Diploma in Integrated Myofascial Therapy.
+MFR UK is pleased to announce the Advanced Clinical Diploma in Integrated Myofascial Therapy.

 The diploma is suitable for therapists new to MFR and for those wishing to expand their existing skills.
-The diploma also offers a diversity of training opportunities supported with online theory and video resources. (we are working on this right now!)
+The diploma also offers a diversity of training opportunities supported by online theory and video resources.

 - myofascial assessment and integration, 2 days

 - 1 advanced myofascial workshop, either the upper or lower body, 2 days